Kicking off the outdoor baking season with a boule on the gas grill

 cover-cloche-baked-boule.jpg

-So many people asked us about baking our dough inside a closed cast-iron pan that Zoe did a beautiful post on the subject a few weeks ago.
+So many people have asked about baking dough inside a closed cast-iron pan (see a post on that).
 The cast-iron pan method is based on a much older method, where bread is baked inside a closed clay pot (or “cloche,” meaning “bell” in French).
 Both methods depend on trapped steam from the dough to create a perfect crust, but the clay pot has the added benefit of being porous, so moisture is trapped, but also conducted away from the surface as the bread bakes.
 I tested the Sassafras brand “La Cloche” product, and I’m very impressed with the crust I’m getting –take a look at the picture above; this crust is thin and shatters when broken (the burned bits are perfect in artisan loaves; that’s how you know you’ve baked long enough).
 Keep in mind that these crust results are hard to re-create with loaves very high in whole wheat (because of oils in the wheat’s germ).
 The bread above is about 15% whole grains– it’s a light version of the Peasant Loaf on page 46 of the book.
 Whole grain breads perform beautifully in “La Cloche,” but the crust tends to be softer and thicker.

-For crust aficionados, I think the ”La Cloche” results are a little better than what I get inside closed cast-iron.
-We didn’t put these two methods in our first book, because we wanted to keep things as simple as possible.
+For crust aficionados, I think the “La Cloche” results are a little better than what I get inside closed cast-iron.
+I didn’t put these two methods in our first book, because we wanted to keep things as simple as possible.
 But with results like these, they’re going into he second one (publication date is 10/13/09)!
-Continue reading
+Read More

 dutch oven bread

 Here is yet another way to get a fabulous crust on your bread without using any steam in the oven.
-I mentioned my very unsophisticated disposable lasagna pan as an option and now I present you with yet another ingenious idea.
-Baking bread in a Dutch oven was made popular by a Mark Bittman’s article in the New York Times about baker Jim Lahey.
-He introduced home bakers to a professional style bread that didn’t require a steam injected oven.
+An unsophisticated disposable lasagna pan is an option but here’s another idea.
+Baking bread in a Dutch oven is a very old idea.
 All the iron-pot methods are based on the old European technique of baking inside a closed clay pot.
-Most people don’t have one of those, but enameled cast-iron pots are readily available– and they trap all of the internal moisture in the dough and that creates the steam you need to get a crisp and shiny crust.
+Most people don’t have one of those, but enameled cast-iron pots are readily available—and they trap all of the internal moisture in the dough and that creates the steam you need to get a crisp and shiny crust.
 It really is fantastic and it works perfectly with our stored doughs from the book.
-Continue reading
+Read More

 kaisers-cover.jpg